Paul Pressler (businessman)

-Paul Pressler is the chair of the board of directors of eBay.
-He was previously CEO of Gap, Inc., chairman of Walt Disney Parks and Resorts and a partner at the private equity firm Clayton, Dubilier & Rice.
+Paul Pressler (born 1956) is an American business executive.
+He is currently the chairman of the board of directors of eBay.
+He has previously held executive positions at companies such as Gap, Inc., the Walt Disney Company, and was a partner at the private equity firm Clayton, Dubilier & Rice.

-Early life and career
+Early life and education

+Pressler was born in New York City in 1956.
+He received his bachelor's degree in business economics from the State University of New York at Oneonta.

+Career

-Pressler received his bachelor's degree in business economics from the State University of New York at Oneonta.
-He was then hired as an urban planner in New York City.
-After six months he changed jobs to Remco Toys.
-In 1982, he was hired as vice president of designing and marketing development for Kenner-Parker Toys and was an executive producer of The Care Bears Movie.
+After studying, Pressler was hired as an urban planner in New York City.
+After six months, he changed jobs to Remco Toys.
+In 1982, Pressler was hired as vice president of designing and marketing development for Kenner-Parker Toys and was an executive producer of The Care Bears Movie.

 Disney

-Following closure of his unit, Pressler took a product licensing post at Disney Consumer Products in 1987 and created a deal with Mattel for pre-school Disney toys which competed with Playskool and Fisher Price.
-Pressler was then selected as the head of Disney Store.
-While running Disney Store, he brought together builders, designers, engineers and merchandisers to design the next prototype Disney Store that opened in third quarter of 1994.
-He used the "land" concept from the parks for the prototype to "make it more entertaining by utilizing more storytelling".
+Following closure of his unit at Kenner, Pressler took a product licensing post at Disney Consumer Products in 1987 and created a deal with Mattel for preschool Disney toys which competed with Playskool and Fisher Price.
+Pressler was then selected as the head of The Disney Store.
+While running The Disney Store, he brought together builders, designers, engineers and merchandisers to design the next prototype Disney Store that opened in third quarter of 1994.
+He used the "land" concept from the Disney Parks for the prototype to "make it more entertaining by utilizing more storytelling".

-In 1994, Pressler became the head executive of Disneyland.
-During this period, Pressler was "credited with guiding the theme parks through tough times", but also known for cost-cutting measures such as reducing customer service training, having workers wash their own uniforms and closing rides and shows early.
+In November 1994, Pressler became the president of Disneyland—the second executive to hold that position after Disney Legend Jack Lindquist.
+During his tenure, Pressler was "credited with guiding the theme parks through tough times", but was also known for cost-cutting measures such as reducing customer service training, having employees wash their own uniforms, and closing rides and shows early.
 He attempted to discontinue a disabled discount but was forced to back down after a backlash.
 With the cost cutting, Disneyland was profitable while attendance declined.

 Pressler was promoted to president of Walt Disney Attractions in December 1998 under its chair, Judson Green.
 In 2000, he was promoted to chairman of Walt Disney Parks and Resorts (formerly Disney Attractions).
-With the retirement on December 31, 2000, of Disney's, vice chairman Sandy Litvack.
-Anaheim Sports began reporting to him.
+With the retirement on December 31, 2000, of Disney vice chairman Sandy Litvack, the Anaheim Sports subsidiary began reporting directly to Pressler.
 Pressler oversaw a major expansion, including the opening of the new California Adventure theme park, Disney's Grand Californian Hotel, the remodeling of the Disney's Paradise Pier Hotel, a new retail, dining and entertainment complex called Downtown Disney and a new multi-story parking area.
 The new park and hotels opened in early 2001, and the entire complex was named the Disneyland Resort.